 - 1. Bring up the trash interface by clicking the "Trash" link.
 The system will display a list of objects that have been put into the trash. - 2.
 Locate the object that you wish to put back into the node tree. - 3.
 Click the object's corresponding edit icon (on the right hand side).
-The system will bring up the "Object retrieval" interface and suggest either to restore the object at its original/previous location (this feature is available only if the parent node of the object was not removed from the tree) or to select a new location where the object should be placed.
-The following screenshot demonstrates how the "Object retrieval" interface looks like.
+The system will bring up the object edit interface (page 25).
+If you want, you can modify the contents of the object. - 4.
+Click the "Send for publishing" button.
+Since the system does not know where the object should be placed, it will ask for it by bringing up the browse interface. - 5.
+Use the browse interface to select a location where the object should be published. - 6.
+Click OK the system will then create a node for the object and thus it will be put back into the tree and the restore operation will be completed.